 The Summer Institute of Music Production Technology (pronounced "SIMP-T") is designed for rising high school juniors and seniors who play a musical instrument or sing.
+The 2020 sessions will be conducted remotely in light of COVID-19.
+Students will have access to exclusive instruction materials and explore the increasingly relevant world of remote collaboration and music creation.
 Students in this program will focus on all of the aspects of contemporary music production.
-The focus will be on recording music performed by the students, with an emphasis in the art and science of the tools and techniques of the field.
+While exploring both the technical and artistic processes inherent to creating music, students will work with faculty and guests to create original music collaboratively in a remote capacity.
 To broaden the scope of young producers, several supplemental topics will also be discussed, such as sound effects editing, experimental music and the latest research in music technology.

 Session 1: June 29 – July 10, 2020